 Founders and initial Board of Directors

-Wayne Eskridge, President and CEO
+Wayne Eskridge, Founder and CEO

 Wayne Eskridge, an electrical engineer from the University of Idaho, worked in software and electronics through a 50 year professional career.
 He served in many technical and managerial roles beginning as a computer programmer, through multiple levels of technical and managerial positions in businesses of all sizes.
 He held executive positions in both public and private corporations with worldwide responsibilities, and from startups to Fortune 500 firms.